- Graduate Studies in Biological Sciences (M.S. or Ph.D.)

-Applicants are required to provide transcripts, GRE scores, a minimum of two letters of recommendation, a statement of purpose, etc. Applicants should also be sure to fill out the supplemental information sheet available through the Application Portal.
+Applicants are required to provide transcripts, a minimum of two letters of recommendation, a statement of purpose, etc. Applicants should also be sure to fill out the supplemental information sheet available through the Application Portal.

 The Department of Biological Sciences accepts students, in part, based upon their interests in relation to those of the faculty.
 Thus applications should contact prospective faculty mentors with whom they hope to work to determine mutual interests and availability of positions within the laboratory of the prospective mentor.